 In accordance with the requirements of Section 73 of the 1985 Local Government Act, the Combined Authority has appointed a suitably qualified Chief Finance Officer - the Group Director of Finance and Resources.
-The Group Director of Finance and Resources also fulfils a similar role for South Tees Development Corporation ensuring transparency on group finance and resources issues.
+The Group Director of Finance and Resources also fulfils a similar role for the South Tees, Middlesbrough and Hartlepool Development Corporations, ensuring transparency on group finance and resources issues.